vladimircuc/Marvel-vs-DC/README.md

  QUIT // this inpout terminates the program (we always need this as the last input)

 BEST WAY TO TRY THIS PROGRAM IS BY INPUTTING THE SAMPLE INPUT AND SEE HOW IT ACTS
 CHECK SAMPLE INPUT FILE
-tes test
 Download and have fun :)